Jahia/jcrestapi/README.md

 - All JCR nodes should be accessible from the API: this mandates that authorization will need to be properly tackled since with great accessibility/power comes great responsibility!

+## TODO:

+- Improve cache control using ETag (for simple node GETs) and using Response.cacheControl method instead of filter.

 ## Resources identification

 The natural match to map JCR data unto REST concepts is to use JCR nodes as resources, identified by their path,